blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 -----------
 -----------
 # Old discussion of first attempt statistics
 Because I only have 2.5 years of data, a loop showing a map of the maximum or minimum values appears to show features of two underlying weather features move around the map.
 These are caused by the extreme events for the day

-Python multiprocessing is easy to utilize, but doesn't really gain me any ground for what I'm doing.
+Python multiprocessing is easy to utilize, but doesn't really gain me much ground for what I'm doing.
 Primarily, multiprocessing is used to speed up the downloads, but it doesn't appear it makes much difference in the compute time.
-Below shows a scatter plot for 288 files of the number of cores used in the computation in relation to the number of seconds it took to complete the computations.
-Something to keep in mind is that some of these are calculating statistics for a high sample size, while some are calculating for a fewer sample size.
+The download speed becomes saturated after 8 cores are used.

-This is nice for these brute-force percentile computations when they need to be re-run.
+The OSG resources are nice for these brute-force percentile computations when they need to be re-run.
 For example, if you ran these calculation every week or every month, on your own computer it would take over 7 days.
 On OSG it only takes several hours.
 However, you can get away from doing this for more simple calculations (i.e. sum, mean, max, min, RMSE) that can be calculated by only hold one value in memory (no sorting required, like there is for the percentile calculation).
 For these rolling statistics, you could save values and update the data without requiring the throughput OSG provides.

-Images
-num of cores/compute time

-number of samples/compute time

-each data point/number of samples

-point time series

-point time series with mesowest observations

 ### Example
 To give you an idea of the speed of computing on OSG, I have a job that would take about 2 hours to run on the meso4 server, which has 32 processors, and created 288 ~65MB files.
 In comparison, I submitted the same job to the OSG, which ran in about 15 minutes.
 The difference is that I ran the 288 jobs on meso4 in serial, whereas I ran the 288 jobs simultaneously on the OSG, each with between 8-48 processors,as soon as the computing resources become available.
 If you don't account for the time in the queue waiting for resources to become available, it takes less than one minute (typically between 10-60 seconds with an average time of 30 seconds) to complete the computations on the 8,000+ cores.
 The trade off is in the transfer time...transferring the files from the compute node (farmed out somewhere in the United States) to my OSG home directory, and then from the OSG home directory to meso4 via scp.
 The transfer of files from OSG to meso4 can take up to 24 minutes if done in serial (about 4-5 seconds per file, and need to transfer 288 files).